arunsingh88/RE-Workshop/Demos.md

 *"Beyond Brainstorming: AI-Powered Innovation"*

 ### The Business Challenge
-> "We have to launched a new product targeting Gen Z and create a marketing campaign for the same"
+> "We have to launch a new product targeting Gen Z and create a marketing campaign for the same"

 ##### Basic Creative Prompt (❌ Generic)